 4.3.1.
 Calculation.
-If an Early Termination Date has been designated with respect to a Transaction, the Non-Defaulting Party will calculate its Gains, Costs and Losses resulting from such termination into a single net amount, and the Defaulting Party will pay such amount ("Early Termination Payment") to the Non-Defaulting Party as provided in Section 4.3.3 below.
-As used herein with respect to the Non-Defaulting Party: (i) "Costs" will mean brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace the Transaction, and attorneys' fees, if any, incurred in connection with enforcing its rights under such Transaction and this Agreement; (ii) "Gains" will mean an amount equal to the present value of the economic benefit (exclusive of Costs), if any, resulting from the termination of the Non-Defaulting Party's obligations under the Transaction, determined by comparing (a) the value of the remaining energy to be delivered under the Transaction (based on the Anticipated Usage for the remainder of the Transaction Term and regardless of whether such energy is supplied by EESI or the applicable Utility) at the EESI Energy Price under the Transaction had it not been terminated (the “Contract Value”) to (b) the same quantities of energy at the relevant market prices for the remaining Transaction Term (the “Market Value”); and (iii) "Losses" will mean an amount equal to the present value of the economic loss (exclusive of Costs), if any, to the Non-Defaulting Party resulting from the termination of its obligations with respect to the Transaction, determined by comparing the Contract Value to the Market Value.
+If an Early Termination Date has been designated with respect to a Transaction, the Non-Defaulting Party will calculate in a commercially reasonable manner its Gains, Costs and Losses resulting from such termination into a single net amount, and the Defaulting Party will pay such amount ("Early Termination Payment") to the Non-Defaulting Party as provided in Section 4.3.3 below.
+As used herein with respect to the Non-Defaulting Party: (i) "Costs" will mean brokerage fees, commissions and other similar third party transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace the Transaction, and attorneys' fees, if any, incurred in connection with enforcing its rights under such Transaction and this Agreement; (ii) "Gains" will mean an amount equal to the present value of the economic benefit (exclusive of Costs), if any, resulting from the termination of the Non-Defaulting Party's obligations under the Transaction, determined in a commercially reasonable manner by comparing (a) the value of the remaining energy to be delivered under the Transaction (based on the Anticipated Usage for the remainder of the Transaction Term and regardless of whether such energy is supplied by EESI or the applicable Utility) at the EESI Energy Price under the Transaction had it not been terminated (the “Contract Value”) to (b) the same quantities of energy at the relevant market prices for the remaining Transaction Term (the “Market Value”); and (iii) "Losses" will mean an amount equal to the present value of the economic loss (exclusive of Costs), if any, to the Non-Defaulting Party resulting from the termination of its obligations with respect to the Transaction, determined in a commercially reasonable manner by comparing the Contract Value to the Market Value.
 A discount rate of 6% shall be used to calculate any present value under this provision.

+Note: I have never seen the last sentence in a trading agreement.
+I’m not sure if this is a reasonable discount rate or not.

 4.3.2.
 Market Value Determination.
-To ascertain the Market Value as contemplated in Section 4.3.1, the Non-Defaulting Party may consider, among other things, settlement prices of applicable NYMEX power futures contracts, quotations from leading dealers in energy swap contracts and other bona fide third party offers, all adjusted for the length of the remaining Transaction Term and differences in transmission costs and volume.
+To ascertain the Market Value as contemplated in Section 4.3.1, the Non-Defaulting Party may consider information either available to it internally or supplied by one or more third parties, including, among other things, settlement prices of applicable NYMEX power futures contracts, quotations (either firm or indicative) from leading dealers in energy swap contracts and other bona fide third party offers, all adjusted for the length of the remaining Transaction Term and differences in transmission costs and volume.
 An adjustment will also be made, if appropriate for comparison purposes, such that the price contained in any applicable replacement contract, replacement transaction or other applicable determination reflects the applicable load factors attributable to the Facilities.
 It is expressly agreed that a Party will not be required to enter into any replacement transaction in order to determine an Early Termination Payment.